-- (b) 20 feet from private internal roads; except at intersections where the setback shall be 35'; said setback measured from the edge of the cartway to the building. - (c) 10 feet from off-street parking areas; however, a driveway which leads to an individual unit shall be exempt from this setback. - (d) 100 feet from adjacent non-residential buildings. - (6) Lot configuration.
+- b) 20 feet from private internal roads; except at intersections where the setback shall be 35'; said setback measured from the edge of the cartway to the building. - (c) 10 feet from off-street parking areas; however, a driveway which leads to an individual unit shall be exempt from this setback. - (d) 100 feet from adjacent property either developed or zoned for non-residential use. - (6) Lot configuration.
 Lot sizes and dimensions may be freely disposed and arranged in conformity with the overall density standards herein.
 However, said design shall be in accordance with good planning practices and shall be subject to Board approval. - (7) Buffer requirements.
 A 30 foot buffer strip, designed in accordance with the requirements of Article XXVI, shall be required between any residential and non-residential uses, even if said uses are separated by a public or private roadway. - (8) Minimum distance between buildings.
 20 feet between structures which do not exceed 2 stories; 30 feet between all others. - (9) Maximum building height.
 3 stories or 40 feet. - (10) Maximum number of units per structure.
 30 units for two-story buildings and 40 units for 3 story buildings. - (11) Variation in setback.
 Front building elevations shall have a minimum four foot variation in front building line every four horizontal units; and rear building lines shall vary 4' every six horizontal units. - (12) Signs.
-One (1) project identification sign shall be permitted for each access road into the development.
-Such sign must generally conform to the design of the proposed project and shall not exceed 50 square feet in area. - (13) Required number of off-street parking spaces: Offstreet parking shall be required as follows: 12 spaces for all efficiency and one bedroom units; 1 3/4 spaces for all 21 bedroom units; and 2 spaces for all units with 3 or more bedrooms. - (14) Required open space.
+Each individual residential and non-residential section of a development shall be permitted one identification sign along each access road into the development.
+Such sign must generally conform to the design of the proposed project and shall not exceed 50 square feet in area.
+However, if more than one development is located off of a road, the total square footage of all signs shall not exceed 120 square feet. - (13) Required number of off-street parking spaces: Off-street parking shall be required as follows: 11⁄2 spaces for all efficiency and one bedroom units; 1 3/4 spaces for all 2 bedroom units; and 2 spaces for all units with 3 or more bedrooms. - (14) Required open space.
 A minimum of 10% of the total residential acreage shall consist of landscaped open space (excluding required buffers), recreation areas and related parking facilities.
 However, a minimum of 50% of this required open space shall be developed for active recreation facilities. - D. Standards applicable to designated properties cited in 145-79.1. - (1) Standards applicable to lots 47, 75.01, 105, 106, 107 and 119 in block 4.05: - (a) Residential acreage and number of residential units.
-100 acres shall be developed for residential use, and in no case shall the number of residential units to be constructed exceed 1000 units. - (b) Affordable housing requirement.
-No less than 200 of the dwelling units approved for construction on this tract shall be marketed at a sales price or rent which makes them affordable to lower income families in accordance with the regulations of the Township of North Brunswick Affordable Housing Ordinance.
-1/3 of these units (67) shall be affordable by low income households and the remaining 2/3 of these units (133) affordable by moderate income households.
+100 acres shall be developed for residential deading acres shall be developed for residential.